open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 **[1]:** Refer to [the RabbitMQ documentation](https://www.rabbitmq.com/publishers.html#message-properties) for more details on message headers.

 **[2]:** The attribute value MUST consist of multiple header values as an array of strings.
-Comma-seperated strings SHOULD be split into an array of strings, depending on the way the library provides access to message headers.
+Comma-separated strings SHOULD be split into an array of strings, depending on the way the library provides access to message headers.

 #### Apache Kafka